 The Internet, email, World Wide Web, sites like PetFinder.com and now, even Facebook, have added a whole new set of tools to the process of finding homes for shelter dogs.
-When I founded NYC Shiba Rescue in 2007, I never could have accomplished it without email, Google Docs, and nycshibarescue.org.
-I have enormous respect for the “old school” rescuers – back when you just went to the shelter, loaded up with all the dogs you could take, took them home and tried desperately to find homes for them.
+When I founded NYC Shiba Rescue in 2007, I never could have accomplished it without email, Google Docs, meetup.com and nycshibarescue.org.
+I have enormous respect for the “old school” rescuers – back when you just went to the shelter, loaded up with all the dogs you could take, took them home, and then tried desperately to find homes for them.
 I will admit, I couldn’t do it that way.
 With electronic communications, digital cameras, and websites though, the process is a lot more streamlined.
-NYCSR, for example, can find out about Shibas and Shiba mixes in shelters all over our part of the country.
+NYCSR, for example, finds out almost instantaneously about Shibas and Shiba mixes in shelters all over our region of the country.
 We can coordinate with far flung volunteers to save those dogs.
 We can campaign for foster homes and solicit donations online.
 We post our available dogs on our website, petfinder.com and other sites.
 We get adoption applications electronically.
 It’s all good.

-There’s still a LOT that has to be done in the physical world though.
+All of that online work is communication and coordination though.
+The real WORK still has to be done in the physical world.
 Shelter dogs have to be evaluated.
 They have to be transported to foster homes, taken to the vet, moved between homes, and taken care of by foster families.
 They have to be taken to meet potential adopters and eventually taken to their adoption day!
 Supplies have to be carted around.
 Events have to be attended.
-All of the online tools and social networking make the communication and “advertising” part of rescue so much easier, but they don’t take the place of the actual rescue work.
+All of the online tools and social networking make the communication, coordination, and “advertising” part of rescue so much easier, but they don’t take the place of the actual rescue work.

 Armchair Rescue Through Social Networking

-One activity that email and social networking have encouraged is what I call “armchair rescue.”
+One activity that email and social networking has given birth to is what I call “armchair rescue.”
 There are few things more frustrating to many people I know than armchair rescuers.
 Mostly they just forward emails and post information about dogs in need on sites like Facebook.
 I’m sure these good-hearted folks truly believe they are providing a useful service, but for the most part they aren’t accomplishing much of anything.
-At its best this brings dogs to the attention of people who may not have seen them otherwise (although usually these people aren’t able to help because the dogs being posted are frequently not adoptable by the general public).
-At its worst, I suppose it i harmless, but it’s still frustrating.
+They “network dogs” with a zeal and passion that I would love to see funneled into action instead.
+At its best this “networking” brings dogs to the attention of people who may not have seen them otherwise (although usually these people aren’t able to help because the dogs being posted are frequently not adoptable by the general public).
+Most of the time, I suppose it is essentially harmless, but it’s still extremely frustrating.

 Why, You May Ask, is it Frustrating if it is Harmless?